knadh/koanf/README.md

 **koanf** is a library for reading configuration from different sources in different formats in Go applications.
 It is a cleaner, lighter [alternative to spf13/viper](#alternative-to-viper) with better abstractions and extensibility and far fewer dependencies.

-koanf v2 has modules (Providers) for reading configuration from a variety of sources such as files, command line flags, environment variables, Vault, and S3 and for parsing (Parsers) formats such as JSON, YAML, TOML, Hashicorp HCL.
+koanf v2 has modules (Providers) for reading configuration from a variety of sources such as files, command line flags, environment variables, Vault, and S3 and for parsing (Parsers) formats such as JSON, YAML, TOML, HUML, Hashicorp HCL.
 It is easy to plug in custom parsers and providers.

 All external dependencies in providers and parsers are detached from the core and can be installed separately as necessary.